syncfusion-content/xamarin-docs/Xamarin/SfParallaxView/GettingStarted.md

 ## Initializing parallax view

-1. Import SfParallaxView control namespace as `xmlns:parallax="clr-namespace:Syncfusion.XForms.ParallaxView;assembly=Syncfusion.SfParallaxsView.XForms` in XAML page.
+1. Import SfParallaxView control namespace as `xmlns:parallax="clr-namespace:Syncfusion.XForms.ParallaxView;assembly=Syncfusion.SfParallaxView.XForms` in XAML page.

 2. Set the SfParallaxView control as content to the ContentPage.